8 Code Quality Metrics Every Engineering Team Should Track

 commit 5: Added feature B (200 lines added, 0 lines deleted)

-This project has a relatively high code churn because it has 460 lines added and 160 lines deleted in five commits.
-This stat may indicate that feature A was not well-planned, tested, or implemented and that the project is unstable and prone to errors.
+This project has relatively high code churn, with 460 lines added and 160 lines deleted across five commits.
+This stat may indicate that feature A was not well-planned, tested, or implemented, and that the project is unstable and prone to errors.

-Track your code churn and set a baseline number for your organization.
-From there, you can find ways to improve the development process by writing clearer user stories, writing unit tests, and performing code reviews before merging.
+Tracking code churn and setting a baseline for your organization can help your team improve the development process by writing clearer user stories, writing unit tests, and performing code reviews before merging.

 Code coverage quantifies the percentage of your codebase covered by automated tests.
 It helps you assess how well your test suite covers your source code and identifies the areas that need more testing.
 Additionally, when code changes are made, code coverage reports help ensure that any modifications introduced do not unknowingly introduce new issues.

-A code repository is considered to have high code coverage if the percentage of coverable lines covered by automated tests in the repository is higher than a predefined threshold.
+A code repository is considered to have high code coverage if the percentage of covered lines by automated tests exceeds a predefined threshold.
 Aim for near-complete test coverage (think 80% and above) for ultimate peace of mind.

-There are several types of code coverage tracking metrics, such as function coverage, statement coverage, branch coverage, condition coverage, and line coverage.
-Codacy uses line coverage, which measures the percentage of coverable lines of code covered by automated tests.
+There are several types of code coverage metrics, including function coverage, statement coverage, branch coverage, condition coverage, and line coverage.
+Codacy uses line coverage, which measures the percentage of lines of code that are covered by automated tests.

-Generally, higher code coverage means higher confidence in the reliability and functionality of your code and a higher chance of identifying bugs before they get to production.
-Lower code coverage increases the risk of bugs and errors, especially in critical areas.
+Generally, higher code coverage means greater confidence in your code's reliability and functionality, and a higher likelihood of identifying bugs before they reach production.
+Lower code coverage increases the risk of bugs and errors.

 You can also use code coverage tools to generate reports and visualize the code coverage data, which can help you improve your testing strategy and prioritize your testing efforts.

-The code security metric measures how resistant the code is to attacks and risks.
-It indicates how well the code protects the data and functionality of the software from unauthorized access, modification, or destruction.
+Code security metrics measure how resilient your codebase is to attacks and risks.
+It indicates how well the code protects the software's data and functionality from unauthorized access, modification, or destruction.

 Code security is essential for software reliability, as it helps prevent breaches, errors, and failures that can compromise the integrity, availability, and confidentiality of the software and its users.
-Poor code security can result in severe consequences, such as data loss, reputation damage, legal liability, and even fatal accidents.
-Our 2024 State of Software Quality report found that teams are taking security seriously.
-According to our survey, 84% of development teams conduct regular security audits, and almost 89% have a dedicated security team or person.
+Poor code security can result in severe consequences, such as data loss, reputation damage, legal liability, and other sorts of accidents.

 High code security means that the code follows the best practices and standards for software security and secure coding, such as the OWASP Top 10, and that it is free of vulnerabilities and flaws, such as SQL injection, broken authentication, sensitive data exposure, cross-site scripting, and insecure deserialization, that can be exploited by malicious actors.